preciofishbone/OmniaDocsG2/admin-settings/tenant-settings/document-management/document-types/index.rst

 + **Publishing approval**: Select if approval is to be used for this Document Type.
 If this option is NOT active, a document will be published immediately when an author clicks "Publish".
 If Publishing Approval is selected, you must also choose how approval will take place:
     - Anyone: The author can select any user of the portal as approver, when the document is published.
     - Limited list of users: Authors can select approvers from a defined list only.
 You create the list here.
     - Term-driven: Authors can select approvers from a defined list only.
 Which approvers will be available depends on the Properties selected for the documents.
 You select the term(s) here.
+When you have selected one or more terms you can use the cogwheel to set approvers for individual terms in the set.
     - Based on person property: You select one of the person properties defined, for example Document owner or Approver.
-    - Group: (A description will be added soon.)
+    - Group: This setting will use the permission group for approvers in the Team Site.
+Needs "Approvers Group" to be selected in Settings for Document Management.
 + **Conversion**: Select if conversion will be available, and then choose how.

 Don't forget to save your changes.